Sungai Asap, the Bakun Dam Resettlement: Borneo People on the Verge of Extinction

 Why?

-Do people continue to live here or there is a migration to the big cities?
+Do people still live here, or is there migration to the big cities?

 Young people, especially those who have studied, live in the city and work in offices.
 They come back for Christmas or other festive occasions.

-So we can say that the Bakun people are disappearing?
+So, can we say the Bakun people are disappearing?

 We know of other projects, what can people do so that what happened to you won’t happen again and to preserve the people of Sarawak and the environment?

-Our lifestyle requires us to stay next to a large river from which we can fish, a large piece of land to hunt, and a small river close to the longhouse to use as a water supplier.
+Our lifestyle requires us to stay next to a large river for fishing, on a large piece of land for hunting, and near a small river for water.
 This should be taken into account when people are moved from their land.

-That’s why someone decided to build houseboats in the reservoir and continues to live there because we have nothing to live on here in Sungai Asap.
+That’s why someone decided to build houseboats in the reservoir and why they continue to live there, because we have nothing to live on here in Sungai Asap.

-Liked this article, do you want to support the Borneo people’s cause?
+Liked this article.
+Do you want to support the cause of the Borneo people?
 Share it!

 Have thoughts about it?
 Comment!